Are you planning to gain some work experience in Australia?

 International students are limited to 40 hours of work per fortnight when your course is in session and unlimited hours in out of session periods.
 Work conditions for your visa can be found on the Department of Home Affairs website.

-It’s essential to under your rights in the workplace.
+It’s essential to understand your rights in the workplace.

 - There are minimum pay rates that you must be paid for all the time that you work.